How Do You Count In Latin

 3. Read Latin Texts: Expose yourself to Latin literature and historical documents.
 Pay attention to how numerals are used in context.
 This will help you understand the nuances of the language and improve your comprehension.

 4. Use Roman Numerals in Everyday Life: Practice converting numbers to Roman numerals and vice versa.
 This will help you internalize the rules and improve your fluency.
-For example, try writing the current date in Roman numerals.
+Here's one way to look at it: try writing the current date in Roman numerals.

 5. Understand the Grammar: Pay attention to the declension of unus, duo, and tres.
 Understanding how these numbers change form based on gender, number, and case is crucial for using them correctly.